Diocese of Nashville: 1900 to 1930

+Byrne's most significant projects was the construction of a larger cathedral.
+In 1902, he purchased a property for the new cathedral on the west side on Nashvile.
+The rectory was completed in 1908, along with the cathedral school building.
+Construction began on the cathedral in 1910.
+Byrne dedicated the new Cathedral of the Incarnation in 1914.
+Byrne died in September 1923.
+By the time of his death, the diocese had a Catholic population of 25,000, served in 58 churches by 53 priests.

-After Byrne died in 1923, Pope Pius IX appointed Alphonse Smith of the Diocese of Indianapolis as the new bishop of Nashville.
-When Smith came to the diocese he found there were only a few native priests from the diocese itself and ten seminarians.
-He worked to change the situation and within two years the number of seminarians from Tennessee had grown to 60, and 26 priests were ordained for the diocese during his episcopate.
-The monastery of the Poor Clares was established in Memphis, Tennessee.
+Pope Pius IX in December 1923 appointed Alphonse Smith of the Diocese of Indianapolis as the new bishop of Nashville.
+When Smith came to the diocese, he found that it had only a few native priests and ten seminarians.
+Within two years, the number of seminarians from Tennessee had risen to 60; Smith ordained 26 priests during his episcopate.
 Several new parishes and schools were also established.
-In 1925, he founded Father Ryan High School.
+In 1925, Smith founded Father Ryan High School in Nashville.

+1930 to 1960

 Smith died in 1935.

-In 1936, William Adrian of the Diocese of Davenport was appointed the seventh bishop of the Diocese of Nashville by Pope Pius XII.
+In 1936, William Adrian of the Diocese of Davenport was appointed the seventh bishop of Nashville by Pope Pius XII.
 In 1937, Pius XI transferred the diocese to the new Archdiocese of Louisville from the Archdiocese of Baltimore.
+That same year, Adrian founded the Tennessee Register, the diocesan newspaper.
+The Cathedral of the Incarnation also underwent a major renovation in 1937.

-Adrian, who became known as a "man who gets things done", oversaw the creation of several parishes, the acquisition of a new episcopal residence in East Nashville, Tennessee, the remodeling of the Cathedral, and the establishment of a diocesan newspaper and the National Council of Catholic Women.
+Adrian oversaw the creation of several parishes, the acquisition of a new episcopal residence in East Nashville and the establishment of a diocesan chapter of the National Council of Catholic Women.In 1954, Adrian ordered the racial desegregation of all parochial schools in Nashville and Davidson County, far ahead of public school desegregation in those areas.